 Usually their reply is some business idea they had, following with a lame reason as to why they could never make it happen.

 Of course, it’s much more comfortable to watch tv when you get home.
 It’s much more easy to simply let go of who you are, endure the workplace drama, pop some pill, get through the week, and party on the weekend to escape your existence.

-Most big industries KNOW that you hate your life, which is why they make so many instant gratification products, and services available to you like a silver tray at a party with a few lines of coke on it, and some pills to choose from.
+And even the big industries KNOW that you hate your life, which is why they make so many instant gratification products and services available to you, like a silver tray at a party with a few lines of coke on it, and some pills to choose from.

 - TV programs

 It’s not to say that watching a show or being entertained is a bad thing, but the consumer culture is what it is because they know what drives you.